Looking for a Job?

 - Familiarize yourself with the interview location.
 Make a practice run a day or two in advance, and be sure to take traffic and parking into account.
 Arrive at the location 10 to 15 minutes early.

 - Prepare interview responses.
 If possible, ask a friend or family member to give you a practice interview.
-Prepare to describe how your experience fulfills the job’s requirements, and consider how to respond to more general interview questions, including:
+Prepare to describe how your experience fulfills the job’s requirements.
+Many hiring managers will assess your integrity through their questions.
+Try these 7 integrity-based interview questions and see how your answers reflect your level of integrity in the workplace.
+Also, consider how to respond to more general interview questions, including:

 - Give us an introduction about yourself.